wandyezj/wandyezj.github.io/writing/api-definition-as-a-knowledge-capture-exercise.md

 First, API scenarios are defined: What should consumers of the API be able to do?

-Scenarios should
+Scenarios should:

 - define a real world use case where the API is immediately useful

 ### Shape

-Next, the API shape is defined: interfaces, classes, enums, methods.
+Second, the API shape is defined: interfaces, classes, enums, methods.

 Shape should: